lesliejohng/atombase/README.txt

    2 I am a 'poor to average' chess player so my ideas about
      chess should definitely be laughed at!
 (As my results attest)

+This program is written in Python 3 and uses the excellent python chess library.
+To run the program you need to install this Python package.

 I can be contacted on lesliejohng@gmail.com